fly-apps/dockerfile-node/README.md

 yarn add @flydotio/dockerfile --dev
 ```

-Once installed, you can run and re-run using `npx dockerfile` for Node.js applications or `bunx dockerfile` for Bun applications.
+Once installed, you can run and re-run using `npx dockerfile` for Node.js applications or `bunx --bun dockerfile` for Bun applications.

 Options are saved between runs into `package.json`.
 To invert a boolean options, add or remove a no- prefix from the option name.